How to promote a startup underwear brand?

 Core channels that scale

-• Meta: UGC hooks, creator whitelisting, and broad targeting.
+• Meta: UGC hooks, creator whitelisting, and broad targeting4.

-• TikTok: Spark Ads from micro creators and trend riffs.
+• TikTok: Spark Ads from micro creators5 and trend riffs.

 • Google: Brand + Shopping to mop up high intent.